vigneshhari/dinogame_ai/README.md

-# dinogame_ai
+# Ai DinoGame
-learning the lazy way to get top scores in the chrome offline game
+way to get top scores in the chrome offline game

 I've tried basic logistic regression , Creating a CNN , Extracting info from the game then trying logistic regression